Adagio for Strings: Arrangements

-Strickland, while assistant organist at St Bartholomew's Church in New York, had been impressed by Toscanini's recording of the work and had submitted his own arrangement for organ to Schirmer's.
+Strickland, while assistant organist at St Bartholomew's Church in New York, had been impressed by Toscanini's recording of the work and had submitted his own arrangement for organ to Schirmer.
 After he made contact with Barber at a musical soirée in 1939, he learned that his transcription had received a lukewarm response from the composer.
 Strickland, subsequently appointed wartime director of music at the Army's Fort Myer in Virginia, became a champion of Barber's new compositions.
 He continued to correspond with the composer.

-In 1945 Barber wrote to Strickland, expressing his dissatisfaction with previously proposed organ arrangements; he encouraged Strickland to discuss and prepare his own version for publication.
+In 1945, Barber wrote to Strickland expressing his dissatisfaction with previously proposed organ arrangements; he encouraged Strickland to discuss and prepare his own version for publication.

 Schirmer's have had several organ arrangements submitted of my Adagio for Strings and many inquiries as to whether it exists for organ.
 I have always turned them down, as, although I know little about the organ, I am sure your arrangement would be best.
 Have you got the one you did before, if not, would you be willing to make it anew?
 If so, will you ever be in N.Y. on leave, so I could discuss it with you and hear it?
 If it is done at all, I should like it done as well as possible, and this by you.
 They would pay you a flat fee for the arrangement, although I don't suppose it will be very much.
 However, that is their affair.
 Let me know what you think about it.

 Strickland, having kept the piece, sent his organ arrangement to G. Schirmer.
 The company published it in 1949.

-Notable usage
+Notable use

 The recording of the world premiere in 1938, with Arturo Toscanini conducting the NBC Symphony Orchestra, was selected in 2005 for permanent preservation in the National Recording Registry at the United States Library of Congress.
 Since the 1938 recording, the Adagio for Strings has frequently been heard throughout the world, particularly in times of mourning.
 It was one of the few American pieces to be played in the Soviet Union during the Cold War.
 Barber voiced misgivings with the piece's ubiquity, saying in a 1978 interview, "They always play that piece.
 I wish they'd play some of my other pieces."

 Notable invocations or performances of the piece include, chronologically: